davidmalcolm/gcc-python-plugin/docs/cpychecker.rst

 tracking the various ``PyObject*`` objects encountered.

-For each path through the function and ``PyObject*``, it determines what the reference count ought to be at the end of the function, issuing an error report for any that are incorrect.
+For each path through the function and ``PyObject*``, it determines what the reference count ought to be at the end of the function, issuing warnings for any that are incorrect.

-The error report is in two forms: the classic textual output to GCC's standard error stream, together with an HTML report indicating the flow through the function, in graphical form.
+The warnings are in two forms: the classic textual output to GCC's standard error stream, together with an HTML report indicating the flow through the function, in graphical form.